Censorship by Google: Germany and France

 On 22 October 2002, a study reported that approximately 113 Internet sites had been removed from the German and French versions of Google.
-This censorship mainly affected White Nationalist, Nazi, anti-semitic, Islamic extremist websites, and at least one fundamentalist Christian website.
+This censorship mainly affected white nationalist, Nazi, antisemitic, Islamic extremist websites, and at least one fundamentalist Christian website.
 Under French and German law, hate speech and Holocaust denial are illegal.
 In the case of Germany, violent or sex-related sites such as YouPorn and BME that the Bundesprüfstelle für jugendgefährdende Medien deems harmful to youth are also censored.

 Google has complied with these laws by not including sites containing such material in its search results.
 However, Google does list the number of excluded results at the bottom of the search result page and links to Lumen (formerly known as Chilling Effects) for explanation.

 Sweden

 In March 2018, Google delisted a WordPress hosted site from search results in Sweden, following an intense media frenzy targeted against Google, YouTube, and Facebook by the tabloid Expressen and the daily newspaper Dagens Nyheter.
 The WordPress site lists Swedish Jews in the public sphere, and also agitates against the dominant publishing house Bonnier Group, the owner of both newspapers.

-Although perfectly legal in Sweden, the WordPress site was described as anti-semitic.
+Although perfectly legal in Sweden, the WordPress site was described as antisemitic.
 The Bonnier papers argued that Google should not promote such content and above all not at a high rank.
 Ministers in the Swedish green-left government agreed with this sentiment, and threatened with national and EU regulation unless Google adapt its algorithms and delist contents of "threats and hate" (hot och hat).
 Google eventually delisted the site in Sweden due to copyright claims.

 Said papers also targeted the YouTube channel Granskning Sverige (Scrutiny Sweden) for its alleged extreme right-wing contents.
 The channel was described as a "troll factory", where members called authorities, journalists and other public figures, and recut the recorded interviews to make them fit the channel's right-wing extremist world view.
 The interviews were broadcast against a black backdrop with the channel logotype, and the occasional use of screen dumps from newspaper articles related to the interviews.
 Google eventually complied with the demands, and closed the channel, citing copyright infringement and violation of terms of agreement.

 On April 13, 2018, Google took part in a meeting with the Swedish government, to discuss the search company's role in the media landscape.
 Minister of Justice, Morgan Johansson (Social Democrats), and Minister of Digitization, Peter Eriksson (Green Party), expressed concerns that "unlawful" and "harmful" content was facilitated by Google, and that "trolls" could have a negative impact on the upcoming Swedish parliamentary election.
 Google agreed to refine its algorithms, and also hire more staff to make sure "threats and hate" are eliminated from Google search and YouTube videos.
 Critics have voiced concerns that private international companies are mandated to put censorship into effect to comply with local regulations without guidance from courts, and that free speech is deteriorating at an accelerating rate.